hibax/toto/README.md

 ## Output
 path_to_sources/../generated_src/codingame.cpp

-just directly copy file content in game
+Then copy file content in game

 ## Limitations
 The script parse only the dir provided and not recursively.